SpeciesFileGroup/install_taxonworks/development/native/ubuntu_18_04.md

 cp config/database.yml.example config/database.yml
 cp config/secrets.yml.example config/secrets.yml

-rake db:create && bin/rails db:environment:set RAILS_ENV=development
+bundle exec rake db:create && bundle exec bin/rails db:environment:set RAILS_ENV=development

-rake db:schema:load && rake db:test:prepare
+bundle exec rake db:schema:load && bundle exec rake db:test:prepare
 ```

 Run the test suite, you may see some failures, but the vast majority should pass.
 ```
-rake
+bundle exec rake
 ```

-*Corresponding VM is configured to this point.*

 If you receive any migration related errors when you run test suite, use the following command before proceeding ahead:
 ```
-rake db:migrate
+bundle exec rake db:migrate
 ```
 Now proceed ahead to deploy the development server.

 Deploy the development server
 ------------------------------

-Compile the Webpack development server use the following command:
+Before starting rails server it is recommended -but not strictly required- to start the Webpack development server first on a separate terminal so assets are rebuilt faster when developing:
 ```
-yarn webpack-dev-server
+npm run webpack-dev-server
 ```

-On successful compilation of Webpack development server press CTRL+C, then to start Rails server use following command:
+Alternatively you may run `bundle exec rails assets:precompile` (but any change you make will take longer to materialize when browsing).

+Start the web server with the following command: *(If you followed the recommendation above then wait for assets compilation to finish before proceeding)*
 ```
-rails s
+bundle exec rails s
 ```
 Navigate in your browser to 127.0.0.1:3000.
 To stop the development server return to the terminal window and type `ctrl-c`.

 Optional
 --------

 If you want to populate the development server with some dummy accounts do this:
 ```
-rake db:seed project_id=123
+bundle exec rake db:seed
 ```
 The username for the dummy account is `user@example.com` and password is `taxonworks`.
 Note, this account is a regular user and does not have admin privileges.
-For admin privileges use admin@example.com (same password).
+For admin privileges use `admin@example.com` (same password).

 Required for development
 ------------------------